Quick navigation:

 Subletting in itself is not illegal - but doing it without your permission often breaches the tenancy agreement.
 Most contracts clearly state whether subletting is allowed, and under what conditions.

 If a tenant breaks this agreement, you may have grounds to begin eviction proceedings.
-But before taking action, it's crucial to gather reliable evidence.
+Before taking action, it is crucial to gather reliable evidence.

 Subletting without your knowledge can lead to a number of issues, including:

 One of the most serious risks is unknowingly running an illegal HMO.
-Under UK law, a property becomes an HMO when it is occupied by at least three unrelated individuals who share facilities.
-If unlicensed, the fines can be severe — sometimes exceeding £20,000.
+A property may be an HMO when it is occupied by at least three unrelated people who share facilities.
+If unlicensed, fines can be severe.

-While it's not always easy to prove subletting, certain red flags should raise your suspicion:
+While it is not always easy to prove subletting, these red flags should raise your suspicion:

-Many landlords come to us when they suspect subletting but don’t have clear proof.
-Confronting a tenant without evidence often results in denial — or worse, retaliation.
+Many landlords come to us when they suspect subletting but do not have clear proof.
+Confronting a tenant without evidence often results in denial or retaliation.

-Our private investigators can carry out discreet residency checks and surveillance to confirm exactly who is living at your property, and when.
-If subletting is happening, we’ll gather evidence such as photographs, movement logs, and witness reports — all admissible in court if needed.
+Our investigators can carry out discreet residency checks and surveillance to confirm exactly who is living at your property, and when.
+If subletting is happening, we gather evidence such as photographs, movement logs, and witness reports - all designed to be used in court if needed.

-You can’t evict a subtenant directly unless you have a legal relationship with them — but you can evict your original tenant for breach of contract.
-Once they leave, the subtenant has no legal right to remain unless they’re on a new agreement with you.
+You cannot evict a subtenant directly unless you have a legal relationship with them - but you can evict your original tenant for breach of contract.
+Once they leave, the subtenant has no right to remain unless they enter a new agreement with you.

-If damage has occurred, or if the situation has put your insurance at risk, taking legal action may be necessary.
-Having documented evidence from a licensed investigator can strengthen your case significantly.
+If damage has occurred, or if the situation has put your insurance at risk, legal action may be necessary.
+Evidence gathered by licensed investigators strengthens your position.
+When proceedings are required, we can assist with process serving so documents are delivered correctly.

-If you’re worried that your tenant might be subletting your property behind your back, don’t let the situation escalate.
-Contact us for a free, no-pressure quote.
-We’ll assess your concerns, offer clear guidance, and if needed, deploy one of our specialist team members to discreetly investigate.
+If you are worried that your tenant might be subletting behind your back, do not let the situation escalate.
+Contact us for a free, no pressure quote.
+Include the property postcode and a short description.
+We will assess your concerns, offer clear guidance, and if needed, deploy a specialist to discreetly investigate.

 You are reading the PrivateInvestigators-UK blog — home to the UK's leading detective agency.
 Learn more about us by visiting our homepage PrivateInvestigators-UK.com.